abhaynayar/obsidian/notes/web.md

 - Test things under different environments, browsers.
 - Make a flow diagram of deciding to opt-in or out of features.
+- Sometimes, `Wappalyzer` may detect extra information in view-source.
 - Test every input, make sure to disregard any client-side restrictions.
-- When one directory isn't accessible, try its subdirectories.
-- In python `requests` there is url-encoding is done automatically.
-- Look into the URI spec `https://www.ietf.org/rfc/rfc3986.txt`.
+- Remember the source and DOM are different.
+Keep an eye out for the devtools.
 - If certain characters are blocked, use illegal unicode chars in Burp Intruder.
-- For faster HTTP requests and multithreading use `Turbo Intruder`.
-- Sometimes, `Wappalyzer` may detect extra information in view-source.
-- Be aware of encodings.
-For example, browsers automatically URL-encode certain things.
+- Be aware of double encodings, browsers automatically URL-encode certain things.
 - The server might be Windows.
 Don't forget, in case of webshells, you might need different commands.
 - For a newline, somtimes you need CRLF, individual CR or LF might not work, therefore use: `%0d%0a` (webhacking.kr - 38).
+- Just because request fails with one method doesn't mean it will fail with a different method.
+Try `PUT` instead of `GET`.

 ### Recon
-- Recon is a continuous process, keep scanning and diffing for subdomains.
+- Recon is a continuous process, keep scanning and diffing for subdomains (using git).
 - Don't forget to look into the sources, interesting things might not always be inline.
 - If you have multiple files containing subdomains, merge them using: `$ cat file1.txt file2.txt | sort | uniq > out`
 - If you have a subdomain, look for further subdomains for it.

-#### recon.sh
+- When one directory isn't accessible, try its subdirectories.

 #### Wordlists
 - FuzzDB